saikiran-manchela/FRT-Project/README.md

 * Interactive and responsive UI.
 * Has many icecream products that are available via store and online carting.
 * Has an Chatbot that can assist the customer with the queries.
-* Has collection of many web pages including Home,About,Product,Service,Gallery,Contact.
+* Has collection of many web pages including About,Menu,Services,Gallery,Contact,chat.
 * User can know all types of icecream type and flavours that are available.
 * Included the contact details to contact us for any type of queries.
 * Also included shop timimgs of our offline store.